mjang/documentation-theme-jekyll/_docs/apis/apis.md

 There are two APIs for the ForgeRock Identity Cloud - the **Authentication API** and the **Management API**.

 We've created Postman collections describing the APIs.
-If you've already installed Postman ([download here](https://www.getpostman.com/apps)), navigate to our page with [Postman APIs](https://documenter.getpostman.com/view/2758124/Rzn8Pgwy#intro).
+If you've already installed Postman ([download here](https://www.getpostman.com/apps)), navigate to our page with [Postman APIs](https://developer-api.forgerock.com).
 Select the 'Run Postman' button in the top right of the screen.
 This should open our collection in your instance of Postman.

-_**Note:** You can also download our Postman collection from our [SaaS-Postman](https://github.com/ForgeCloud/SaaS-Postman) repository._
+_**Note:** You can also download our Postman collection and environment from our [SaaS-Postman](https://github.com/ForgeCloud/SaaS-Postman) repository._

 _**Warning:** Some of the calls in our Postman collection won't work until you create a web app.
 You can build your own web app.
 If you need guidance, start with our sample [Node.js SDK]({{ site.baseurl }}/sdks/nodejs/) app.
 You can use our sample app as a template, to see how to incorporate this functionality into your app._